- Over Boekenpret

 What is Boekenpret?

-Boekenpret by many municipalities used to stimulate the language development of young children to avoid delays.
+Boekenpret is used by many municipalities to stimulate the language development of young children to avoid delays.
 This in the context of the first and early childhood education (VVE) and local compensatory policy or education opportunities.
 Libraries, playgroups, childcare, counseling, educational counseling services and schools are natural partners in implementing this approach.

 Boekenpret focuses on indigenous and immigrant families in which little attention is (to) read.
 Parents of children aged 0-6 years through the professionals associated with childcare institutions, libraries and schools, encouraged to read at home.

 Boekenpret is a tailored, structured approach.
 Each location can be a choice of activities and materials.
 The number of organizations and institutions that play a role in the development may change.
 The core of the Boekenpret Methodology is a family-oriented approach by schools, home care, kindergartens and other childcare institutions.

 The Dutch expertise in Sardes, together with foundation grant from the Ministry of OC & W several prototypes developed to support language stimulation in the preschool period, called Language Line VVE.
 In this Language Line for VVE Boekenpret adjustments made.
 The integration of the prototypes will complement the current practice of Boekenpret.
 For example, the language component of Boekenpret strengthened.
 Moreover, the legacy of the Language Line VVE widely distributed in this way.
 Topics that extra attention:

 * Setting up a rich environment for reading in libraries

 * Selecting picture books